aservet1/ToDoCmd/README.md

 - The file paths are absolute to my computer
 - Need to make a global configuration file (for file paths and preferred text editor and stuff like that)
 - Install and uninstall scripts
+- Make it convert to groff or troff or nroff or whatever simple PDF syntax